alphagov/registers-tech-docs/source/documentation/glossary.md

 **field** - A data structure for a single piece of data and they are the smallest part of a register.
 Every item contains a set of fields.
 In the country register, fields include country, name, official-name, and citizen-name.
 Each field is a name that is used consistently between open registers.
 A list of all the fields that are used in open registers are kept in the field register.

 **items** - An item is  made up of fields and values containing information.
 Items are the actual data contained within a register.
-For example, in the record for Great Britain in the country register, an item would be its country name, 'Great Britain' and its official citizen name, 'Brits'.
+For example, in the record for Great Britain in the country register, an item would be its country name, 'United Kingdom' and its official citizen name, 'Briton;British citizen'.

 **record** - A record contains all the information about a single thing in a register.
 For example, in the country register, there are currently 199 records, one for each country recognised by the Foreign and Commonwealth Office.
 A record points to the most recent entry.